Producers share stories how SCIC program work together for their farms

 Example of purchasing grain to fulfill a forward contract: Producer B

 The producer had a forward contract for 100 tonnes at a price of $500 per tonne.
-The producer only grows 50 tonnes and is short 50 tonees to meet the commitment of their forward contract. the producer decides to purchase grain from a neighbour to fulfil the forward contract.
+The producer only grows 50 tonnes and is short 50 tonnes to meet the commitment of their forward contract. the producer decides to purchase grain from a neighbour to fulfil the forward contract.

 To calculate the amount AgriStability will cover when the producer buys grain to fulfil the contract, the shortfall the producer has to fulfill the contract and the income and expense associated with buying the grain to cover their contract shortfall will need to be identified.